Table of Contents

 How to Install Worldmap?

-Wordmap is not out-of-box installed with the default Grafana package.
-Users would have to explicitly install the plugin.
-On local instances, much like other plugins, this plugin also gets installed using a simple command over the Grafana CLI tool.
-Open the CLI and follow the below steps to install and start using Worldmap.
+Wordmap is not installed out of the box with the default Grafana package.
+Users would have to install the plugin explicitly.
+On local instances, this plugin, like other plugins, is installed using a simple command in the Grafana CLI.
+Open the CLI and follow the steps below to install it and start using Worldmap.
+However, with MetricFire's Hosted Grafana, this plugin comes standard with all plan levels.

 grafana-cli plugins install grafana-worldmap-panel

-- Restart Grafana and the panels will start showing up in your dashboard.
+- Restart Grafana, and the panels will start showing up on your dashboard.

-- After restarting, you can directly use it in your dashboards using the Choose Visualization option.
+- After restarting, you can use the Choose Visualization option directly in your dashboards.

-Alternatively, users may also choose to manually download and unzip the package into the plugin directory /var/lib/Grafana/plugins.
-You can download the package by navigating to the Grafana page and clicking on download the .zip file.
+Alternatively, users may manually download and unzip the package into the plugin directory /var/lib/Grafana/plugins.
+To do so, navigate to the Grafana page and click on download the .zip file.

-- Data - This is the metric value that results from a database query and determines the circle size on the map.
+- Data - This is the metric value returned by a database query that determines the circle size on the map.

 - Location - This is the location to which we tie the data from point 1.
 Location information could either be in the form of Latitude and Longitude or as geohash.
 The panel looks at these coordinates to determine which points should be circled on the map.